 At Tokyo, the Japanese seem to have caught security fever.
 A line of cleaners waiting to board a flight were being solemnly wanded down, their transparent bags of toilet rolls and cleaning supplies submitted to detailed examination.
 Inside the terminal, the screeners had slippers to hand out to passengers obliged to remove their shoes for scanning.

 The bookshop at Narita seemed to have expanded.
 On earlier visits, I remember scanning the racks for books in English and coming up only with bad thrillers and slender volumes with titles like “Kinky co-eds in heat”, not anything I could see myself wanting to read on a sixteen hour flight over the Pacific.
 This time the kinky co-eds were there in smaller numbers, largely displaced by an expanded ‘bad thriller’ section, the ubiquitous Harry Potters and an entire shelf of Paulo Coelho, mostly priced at around $25.
 I didn’t buy anything.

-I got an exit row seat for the onward leg and the stewardess in the jump seat in front of me, an Asian girl from New Jersey, struck up a conversation with me about my book, Jon Krakauer's “Into the wild”.
+I got an exit row seat for the onward leg and the stewardess in the jump seat in front of me, an Asian-American woman from New Jersey, struck up a conversation with me about my book, Jon Krakauer’s “Into the wild”.